chill-uk/dns4me/UnifiOREADME.md

-# dns4me setup for UnifiOs
+# dns4me setup for UnifiOS

 Do you hate having to set up DNS4ME's DNS servers on all of your individual devices?